netxms/netxms-doc/admin/object-management.rst

 from container, but do not delete it use :guilabel:`Unbind...` menu item.

 Using :guilabel:`Manage`/:guilabel:`Unmanage` all nodes will be managed/unmanaged under container.
 Container can be deleted.
-If deleted container was the only one parent of the object, then this object will be also deleted. :guilabel:`Upload file...` will upload file from server to all nodes under container, same as each tool under :guilabel:`Tools` menu item will be executed on each node.
+If deleted container was the only parent of an object, then this object will be also deleted. :guilabel:`Upload file...` will upload file from server to all nodes under container, same as each tool under :guilabel:`Tools` menu item will be executed on each node.

 :guilabel:`Execute server script`   will open :ref:`execute server script view <execute_server_script>`.
-Were arbitrary script can be executed. :guilabel:`Geolocation` will show location of container on geographic map.
+Where an arbitrary script can be executed. :guilabel:`Geolocation` will show location of container on geographic map.

 :guilabel:`Alarms` will open alarm view with all active alarms for all children of this